That doesn't make the Raiders much different than the majority of teams at this early point in the season.

 "The first week was just so ugly, no doubt about it," Yonchiuk said.
 "But we just put that to bed, there's nothing you can do about it.
 Last week, I thought we played well, but we didn't do the little things to close it out.

 "I feel very good about the how team has practiced this week.
-I think the guys are
+I think the

 For it to happen this week, the Cedars will have to get by an Elco team that opened with a 44-6 rout of Hamburg in Week One, then backtracked a bit in last week's 33-13 defeat to Steel-High.